SFTZ/SFTZ.github.io/links.md

 - Bounty Fund: 4SZt2wkjzTvhMN5CfNbMNzCt4e4dbY79V9

-42 has no premine and never been sold at the ICO, all the coins are distributed fairly through the mining and trade.
+42 has no premine and never been sold at the ICO, all coins are distributed fairly through the mining and trade.
 All works are paid through donations or doing by enthusiasts.